mel-edo/Metricly/README.md

 ### Additional Features

-- Advanced log analysis and filtering
+- Advanced log analysis and filtering (what does adv log analysis even mean)
 - Automated backup and restore
-- Custom alert rules and notifications
+- Custom alert rules and notifications (alerts on email, discord etc)
-- API for external integrations
+- check on all API for external integrations that could be used to make this even better

 ## Technical Stack